FailAcademy/learning/web-dev-foundation/_lessons/02-rwd/02-design.md

 ## Learning Objectives

-- Understand and employ basic design concepts to assist in laying out a website.
+- Employ basic design concepts to assist in laying out a website.
-- Learn how to create an aesthetically pleasing colour palette for a website using basic colour theory.
+- Create an aesthetically pleasing colour palette for a website using basic colour theory.
 - Experiment with online design tools such colour palette generators and Subtle Patterns.

 ## Keywords

 - Line, shape, form, and texture
-- Hue, value, and saturation
+- Hue, value/brightness/lightness, and saturation
 - Colour harmony
 - Whitespace
 - Unity, variety, dominance, balance, scale, and space